The $k$-metric dimension of the lexicographic product of graphs: Preliminary concepts

 Two vertices $x,y$ are called \emph{false twins} if $N(x)=N(y)$, and $x,y$ are called \emph{true twins} if $N[x]=N[y]$.
-Two vertices $x,y$ are \emph{twins} if they are false twin vertices or true twin vertices.
+In particular, if $G$ contains more than one isolated vertex, then they are false twin vertices.
+Two different vertices $x,y$ are \emph{twins} if they are either false twin vertices or true twin vertices.
 We also say that a vertex $x$ is a twin, if there exists other vertex $y$ such that $x,y$ are twins.
 In concordance with that, we define the \textit{twin equivalence relation} ${\cal R}$ on $V(G)$ as follows:

-We have three possibilities for each twin equivalence class $U$: \begin{enumerate}[(a)] \item $U$ is a singleton twin equivalence class, or \item $U$ is a false twin equivalence class, \textit{i.e.}, $N_G(x)=N_G(y)$, for any $x,y\in U$ (and case (a) does not apply), or \item $U$ is a true twin equivalence class, \textit{i.e.}, $N_G[x]=N_G[y]$, for any $x,y\in U$ (and case (a) does not apply). \end{enumerate} If all twin equivalence classes of a graph $G$ are singletons, then we will say that $G$ is a \textit{twins free graph}.
-If $G$ does not have any true (false) twin equivalence class, then we will say that $G$ is a \textit{true $($false$)$ twins free graph}.
+We have three possibilities for each twin equivalence class $U$: \begin{enumerate}[(a)] \item $U$ is a singleton twin equivalence class, or \item $U$ is a false twin equivalence class, \textit{i.e.}, $N_G(x)=N_G(y)$, for any $x,y\in U$ (and case (a) does not apply), or \item $U$ is a true twin equivalence class, \textit{i.e.}, $N_G[x]=N_G[y]$, for any $x,y\in U$ (and case (a) does not apply). \end{enumerate} If all twin equivalence classes of a graph $G$ are singletons, then we say that $G$ is a \textit{twins free graph}.
+If $G$ does not have any true (false) twin equivalence class, then we say that $G$ is a \textit{true $($false$)$ twins free graph}.

 Now we define a graph metric which will be useful throughout the article.
 Given a connected graph $G$ it is defined the metric $d_{G,2}: V(G)\times V(G)\longmapsto \mathbb{N}$ as The following claim on vertex distances in the lexicographic product of a graph and a family of graphs, where we use the metric above, is obtained analogously to the standard case of lexicographic product of two graphs \cite{Hammack2011}.